sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 Another use is to see if our experiment worked and we are seeing an expected number of bases with modifications.

-We will use the `modkit sample-probs` command.
+We will use the `modkit modbam sample-probs` command.
 We operate the tool in the histogram mode `--hist` and want ten bins in the histogram (`--buckets 10`), and wish to sample 1000 reads (`-n 1000`) to measure statistics (we are using 1000